stephenhouser/github-backup-docker/README.md

 ```

 This makes a local copy, but you cannot clone it properly, you get LFS fetch failures.
 The LFS stuff fails.
 It also makes a non-bare repository and the "checked out" branch is not updated, only the history is fetched.
 Not entirely sure this works properly.

+You need a server to [Mirror a repository that contains Git Large File Storage objects](https://help.github.com/enterprise/2.8/user/articles/duplicating-a-repository/#mirroring-a-repository-that-contains-git-large-file-storage-objects)

 # Repository Setup